Patience

 Would very soon grow weary!)

-During the Act I Finale of Patience, when the chorus men and women are briefly reconciled, the women surprised the men, during one performance, by planting a previously unblocked kiss on their partners’ cheeks.
+During the Act I Finale of Patience, when the chorus men and women are briefly reconciled, the women surprised the men, during one performance of our 1990 production, by planting a previously unblocked kiss on their partners’ cheeks.
 Some of the women, however, discovered, in doing so, that their partners had not shaved since that morning.
 This alternate lyric was intended to let the men know that if they wanted more of the same, they had better shave before the performance!

 The soldiers of our Queen